leshill/resque_spec/README.md

 Hooks
 =====

 Resque provides hooks at different points of the queueing lifecylce.
 ResqueSpec fires these hooks when appropriate.

-The after enqueue hook is always called when you use `Resque#enqueue`.
+The before and after `enqueue` hooks are always called when you use `Resque#enqueue`.
+If your `before_enqueue` hook returns `false`, the job will not be queued and `after_enqueue` will not be called.

 The `perform` hooks: before, around, after, and on failure are fired by ResqueSpec if you are using the `with_resque` helper or set `ResqueSpec.inline = true`.

-Important! `Resque#enqueue_at/enqueue_in` does not fire the after enqueue hook (the job has not been queued yet!), but will fire the `perform` hooks if you are using `inline` mode.
+Important!
+If you are using ResqueScheduler, `Resque#enqueue_at/enqueue_in` does not fire the after enqueue hook (the job has not been queued yet!), but will fire the `perform` hooks if you are using `inline` mode.

 Note on Patches/Pull Requests
 =============================